 property is getting adversely affected.
 In order to arrest the deterioration in air quality, Govt. of India has enacted the Air (Prevention and Control of Pollution) Act in 1981.
 The responsibility has been further emphasized under the Environment (Protection) Act, 1986.
 Therefore, the Central Pollution Control Board had started National Ambient Air Quality Monitoring (NAAQM) Network during 1984 – 85 at the national level.
 The program was later renamed as National Air Quality Monitoring Program (NAMP).

-Ambient Air Quality Monitoring & Testing Process
+Ambient Air Quality Monitoring & Testing Methodology

 Ambient air quality monitoring & testing is required to determine the existing quality of air, evaluation of the effectiveness of the control program.
 National Air Quality Monitoring Program is described in this chapter along with details on pollutants measured and their frequency.
 Similarly, Guidelines for monitoring are made for carrying out AAQM under NAMP and description of the program is essential as the monitoring is carried out to meet the objectives of NAMP.